Nick Fortes Preview, Player Props: Marlins vs. Nationals

 Nick Fortes At The Plate

-- Fortes has seven doubles, five home runs and 13 walks while batting .213.
+- Fortes has seven doubles, five home runs and 14 walks while hitting .211.

-- Fortes has reached base via a hit in 41 games this season (of 81 played), and had multiple hits in 11 of those games.

-- In 6.2% of his games this season, he has hit a home run, and 1.9% of his trips to the plate.
+- Looking at the 82 games he has played this season, he's hit a long ball in five of them (6.1%), and in 1.8% of his trips to the plate.

-- In 20 games this year (24.7%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- Fortes has driven in a run in 20 games this season (24.4%), including two games with multiple runs batted in.

-- In 23 of 81 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 23 times this season (28.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.